-What happens if, having made that transfer, your son and daughter divorce though?
+What happens if, having made that transfer, your son or daughter divorce?

-If a divorce is commenced then a husband or wife can seek a share of everything in which their spouse has an interest.
+If a divorce is commenced then one spouse can seek a share of everything in which their spouse has an interest.
 This can, and very often does, extend to money received from parents or extended family members.

 This potentially leaves the parents in a quandary.
-They often want to help their child get on the property ladder or provide them with an early share of the estate, but what effective way is there of paying this money without exposing it to the risk of a claim from their son or daughter in law?
+They will often want to help their child get on the property ladder or provide them with an early share of the estate, but what effective way is there of paying this money without exposing it to the risk of a claim from the spouse?

 The answer is the pre or post nup.

-If the agreement is to be entered into before a marriage, it is the pre-nup that is required.
+If the agreement is to be entered into before a marriage, the pre-nup is required.
 If it is after the marriage, then it is a post-nup.